Frequently Asked Questions

 HIPEC uses a combination of heat and chemotherapy.
 The procedure is done by first removing all visible tumors.
 This is followed by an internal bath of heated chemotherapeutic solution to kill any remaining cancer cells.
-Before HIPEC is administered, the surgeon—using standard surgical methods—will remove all visible tumors that can be removed throughout the peritoneal cavity.
+Before HIPEC is administered, the surgeon – using standard surgical methods – qill remove all visible tumors that can be removed throughout the peritoneal cavity.
 This is known as cytoreductive surgery.

 Some types of cancers are very difficult to treat, particularly the ones located in the abdominal cavity.
 HIPEC experts say the heat makes the chemotherapy more powerful at killing these cancer cells.

-HIPEC treats cancers in the abdominal (peritoneal) lining that stem from colon, gastric, ovarian and appendiceal cancers, as well as mesothelioma and pseudomyxoma peritonei.
+HIPEC treats tumors in the abdominal (peritoneal) lining that stem from colon, gastric, ovarian appendiceal tumors, mesothelioma and other cancers.

 It is best to discuss with your doctor if this procedure is right for you.
-Doctors at Mount Sinai have been on the forefront of this groundbreaking procedure, offering it to patients for several years.
+Doctors at Mount Sinai have been on the forefront of this groundbreaking procedure.

 Mount Sinai Surgical Associates